NEA Mandates and Structures

 - thermal hydraulics modelling;

-- For each of these types of calculation the major sources of uncertainty will be determined, arising from:
+- To determine for each of the aforementioned types of calculation the major sources of uncertainty, arising from:

 - data (e.g. nuclear data, geometry, materials);